adelewg/graphicsProgramming/README.md

 It is another way to generate random numbers that are more realistic for certain situations.
 It was initially developed by a computer scientist called Ken Perlin.
 Its referred to as noise which is different from randomness.
 noise()
+noise is from 0 to 1 and thats why we have to map it to an appropriate range. noiseSeed()
 Perlin noise allows for a more organic appearance as it produces a naturally ordered sequence of pseudorandom numbers.
 Random doesn’t care about it’s history, it is like throwing the dice every time.

+2D Noise
+We pass two parameters to the noise function